ncachanosky/Macro-with-Python/README.md

 # Welcome

-This website offers [Python](https://www.python.org/) applications of typical topics of intermediate and advanced courses in macroeconomics.
-The intention of these applications is to use macroeconomic models as a examples of how to use Python for macroeconomics.

-The notes assume familiarity with macroeconomics and a beginner or introductory familiarity with Python.
+**Macroeconomcis with [Python](https://www.python.org/)** serves as an intro and intermediate tutorial of how to apply Pyhton to typical topics covered in an Intermedite Macroeconomcis course.
+The notes included in this site assume familiarity with macroeconomic models and an introductory knowledge of Python.

-These notes are not intended to be a full explanation of macroeconomic models or to be a sample of best coding practices.
-They are intended to "get us" started with how to use Python for macroeconomics rather than developing advanced skills.
+These notes do not provide a full discussion of macroeconomc models nor intend to show the **best practices** of coding in Python.
+The intention of these notes is to get us started with **how** to use Python in macroeconomics.
 The website [QuantEcon](https://quantecon.org/) offers more advanced and detailed documentation.

-The material is written as [JupyterLab](https://jupyter.org/) notebooks.
-Codes are written in [Spyder](https://www.spyder-ide.org/) deployed through [Anaconda](https://anaconda.org/).
+The material is written as [JupyterLab](https://jupyter.org/) notebooks and rendered in Jupyter's [nbviewer](https://nbviewer.jupyter.org/).

 ---
 > Macroeconomics with Python is project in development.
 More material will be uploaded as it becomes available.

 ---